tejasviselvakumar2007-art/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 Program to find the L and U matrix.
-Developed by: Sivasakthi S
+Developed by: Tejasvi S
-RegisterNumber: 212225040418
+RegisterNumber: 212225040465
 import os
 os.environ["OPENBLAS_NUM_THREADS"]="1"
 import numpy as np